An explanation of Mondrian's oeuvre by Michael Sciam

 Evolution of unity

-The opening-up of unity (the square) to multiplicity we have just examined in two compositions dated 1920, can be traced back to 1915.
-As we have seen the unitary synthesis evoked by a square in Pier and Ocean 5 opens up to duality and then flows back into multiplicity in the upper section of the painting (Fig. I):
+The opening of the unitary synthesis (evoked by the square unit) to multiplicity (different proportions and colors) we have just examined in two compositions dated 1920 (Fig. 4 and 5), can be traced back to 1915.
+As we have seen in Pier and Ocean 5 the synthesis evoked by a square opens up to duality and then flows back into multiplicity in the upper section of the painting (Fig. I):

 Fig. I